humannum14916/Orynx/README.md

   When the promise is created, it calls the given function asynchonously with the given parameter.
 When that functions sets the `asyncReturn` variable to something other than `null`, the Promise is resolved.
 All functions scheduled to be called are called and passed the value of `asyncReturn`.
 + `slice`: Takes a string and two numbers.
 Performs the same operation as `array`'s slice function, but on the passed string.

-## The Networking Extention
+## The Networking Extentions
-Currently, Orynx has only two extentions, both for networking.
-The first, `networking-node` is, of course, for networking while running on NodeJS.
-The second, `networking-webpage`, is the equivalent for webpages.
+Orynx has two networking extentions.
+The first, `networking-node` is, of course, for networking while running on NodeJS, and the second, `networking-webpage`, is the equivalent for webpages.

 `networking-node`:
 + `initServer`: Creates an HTTP server.
 Takes a function for the request handler and an optional port number.